jupyter-book/mystmd/docs/features/overview.md

 Of course, roles will only work if `rolename` is a valid role name!
 The `abbr` role creates inline abbreviations, for example, `` {abbr}`MyST (Markedly Structured Text)` `` will become {abbr}`MyST (Markedly Structured Text)`!
 When you hover over[^1] the abbreviation you will see the `title` appear!

-[^1]: Arreviations are also great structured data for screen-readers!
+[^1]: Abbreviations are also great structured data for screen-readers!

 Roles are defined inline, with an identifier and input.
 There are a number of roles included in MyST, including abbreviations, subscript, and superscript, as well as inline [](./math.md).
 Unknown roles will still be parsed as well: